LaravelDaily/laravel-tips/db-models-and-eloquent.md

 User::create(['id' => 2);
 User::create(['id' => 3]);

-// Retrives the user...
+// Retrieves the user...
 $user = User::findOrFail(1);

 // Throws a 404 because the user doesn't exist...
 User::findOrFail(99);

-// Retrives all 3 users...
+// Retrieves all 3 users...
 $users = User::findOrFail([1, 2, 3]);

 // Throws because it is unable to find *all* of the users